llahti/CarND-Vehicle-Detection/README.md

 1. Speed
 2. Reliability.

 Unfortunately somehow i didn't get parallel processing to work with video (Note that it worked with single images and improved speed remarkably).
-I tried to use pythons Pool-workers from multithreading module.
+I tried to use pythons Pool-workers from multi-threading module.

 Reliability is issue too because current pipeline may not be able to remove all false detections.
 Also i noticed that in some situations there might be risk that car is not detected.
 Actually that risk realized during the optimization phase when classifier couldn't anymore detect black car in the video.

-Perhaps neuralnet based solution would improve car tracking pipeline?

 In visualization and debugging point of view i would like to implement features which provide more information such like strength or probability of detection.

-In the end i had to finetune features by hand in order to make detection more stable.
+In the end i had to fine tune features by hand in order to make detection more stable.
 This also made detection more slow.

+Next steps would be to try out YOLO or SSD for object detection.